Pfäfers: Valens

-Valens (920 m above sea level), including the hamlets Balen and Gassaura, has c.
+Valens, at 920 m above sea level), including the hamlets Balen and Gassaura, has c.
 400 inhabitants.
-This village could be described as a sun terrace and has preserved its natural character.
+The village is built on the east side of a shallow valley, which gives it a sunny location.

-The clinic Valens, which is specialised in rheumatology, neurology and orthopaedics, is the most important employer.
-The treatments are supported by therapies with the water of the hot spring.
-The bath is also accessible for the public.
+The clinic in Valens is the most important employer.
+It specialises in rheumatology, neurology, and orthopaedics, with treatments supported by therapies using hot spring water.
+The hot spring bath is also open to the public.

 Vasön

-Vasön counts about 100 inhabitants and lies on 920 metres above sea level.
-Agriculture and forestry are really important in this small village.
-Several hiking tours start in Vasön.
+Vasön has about 100 inhabitants and lies 920 m above sea level.
+Agriculture and forestry are important in this small village.
+Several hiking routes start in Vasön.

 Heritage sites of national significance

-The Old Bath Pfäfers, the ruins of Wartenstein Castle, the former Benedictine Abbey, and the Paleolithic caves at Drachenloch in Vättis are all listed as Swiss heritage sites of national significance.
+The Old Bath Pfäfers, the ruins of Wartenstein Castle, the former Benedictine abbey, and the Paleolithic caves at Drachenloch in Vättis are listed as Swiss heritage sites of national significance.